My seeding looks bad

 Landscaping

-The answer to 'my seeding looks bad' is that there are several common causes, such as poor soil preparation, incorrect seed selection, improper seeding techniques, or lack of proper maintenance.
-Symptoms can include patchy, thin, or uneven grass growth, weed infestations, and bare or discolored areas.
+The answer to 'my seeding looks bad' is that there could be several common causes, including poor soil preparation, incorrect seeding techniques, drought, or pest/disease issues.
+Symptoms may include patchy, thin, or uneven grass growth, weed invasion, or bare spots.

 Step-by-Step Guide